yggdrasilts/axiosfit/CONTRIBUTING.md

 That's it!
 Thank you for your contribution!

-#### After your merge request is merged
+#### After your pull request is merged

-After your merge request is merged, you can safely delete your branch and pull the changes from the main (upstream) repository:
+After your pull request is merged, you can safely delete your branch and pull the changes from the main (upstream) repository:

-- Delete the remote branch on Gitlab either through the Gitlab web UI or your local shell as follows:
+- Delete the remote branch on Github either through the Github web UI or your local shell as follows:

   ```shell
   git push origin --delete my-fix-branch